 3. Store event data in RudderStack cloud storage

-Choosing this option allows RudderStack to store and delete your event data on a rolling 30-day basis.
+Choosing this option allows RudderStack to store and delete your event data on a rolling 7-day basis.
+This is the default setting.

 Sample event data